AadarshDagur/ScriptSafe/README.md

-# PROFOLIO: User Authentication and Profile Management System
+# SCRIPTSAFE: Secure Digital Profile and Notes Management System

-This project is a full-stack web application that enables user authentication and profile management.
-It integrates secure local and Google OAuth-based authentication, allowing users to register, log in, and manage their profiles.
-The backend uses Node.js and Express.js, with PostgreSQL as the database.
+ScriptSafe is a full-stack web application that enables secure digital profile management and note-taking.
+It allows users to create and edit personal profiles, as well as add, view, and manage notes securely.
+The application uses Google OAuth and Bcrypt Hashing for authentication, integrates PostgreSQL for data storage.

+It is also hosted online on https://scriptsafe.onrender.com/ using Render Postgres online database and Web service.
+Feel free to check it out !!

 ---